-In response to that ruling, Ecology presented a proposal in the May preliminary draft for public comment.
+In response to that ruling, Ecology presented a proposal in the May preliminary draft for informal public comment.
 That preliminary draft proposed planning for watersheds subject to a proposed expansion of the UGA by 80 or more acres; or a land use action causing a projected five percent increase in the total impervious area of a watershed.
 The required planning would have addressed only the impacts of the UGA expansion or the land use action that would trigger the impervious area increase.
 Ecology received quite a few comments on the proposal; virtually none were in favor of it for various reasons.

-Ecology has dropped that proposal in favor of a planning requirement suggested by a number of commenters - basin planning in areas where impending growth threatens high-value habitat or water resources.
+Ecology has dropped that proposal in favor of a planning requirement suggested by a number of commenters for basin planning in areas where impending growth threatens high-value habitat or water resources.
+The full description of Ecology's proposed requirement is in the body of the draft Phase I permit (special condition S5.C.5.c, page 21).
 The primary objective of the planning would be to identify whether and how the watershed could accommodate the planned growth and still maintain the beneficial uses of the watershed's surface waters.
-Urbanization of stream basins in Western Washington has almost without exception been accompanied by a significant degradation or loss of the stream-related beneficial uses; in particular, the anadromous fish resources.
+Urbanization of stream basins in western Washington has almost without exception been accompanied by a significant degradation or loss of the stream-related beneficial uses; in particular, the anadromous fish resources.
 The causes for the loss have been multiple and include: degradation of chemical and physical water quality; high flow-related stream channel alterations; loss of base flows; significant alteration of hydrologic patterns; and loss of critical riparian area functions.
 The challenge for the permittees is to explain what actions they will take that will break this historical pattern of urbanization concurrent with stream degradation and loss of beneficial uses.

-The Phase I permittees, and other western Washington municipalities, have engaged in various forms of basin planning in the past.
+The Phase II permittees and other western Washington municipalities have engaged in various forms of basin planning in the past.
 Those planning efforts traditionally suggested managing urban stormwater from planned new development by using the latest practices recommended by Ecology.
 Most of those practices are of limited effectiveness because they are applied at the end-of-pipe and/or only partially address the water quality and hydrologic changes of new development.
 They cannot address the full range of impacts caused by land development.
-Because the controls recommended by Ecology did not fully address the water quality, nor hydrologic impacts caused by urbanization, those plans have fallen short of protecting the aquatic resources.
+Because the controls recommended by Ecology did not fully address the water quality or hydrologic impacts caused by urbanization, those plans have fallen short of protecting the aquatic resources.

-The proposed watershed planning process directs the Phase I permittees to use their land use management authorities to develop plans that can more comprehensively address the impacts of urbanization.
+The proposed watershed planning process in the draft permit directs the affected Phase I and Phase II permittees to use their land use management authorities to develop plans that can more comprehensively address the impacts of urbanization.

-Ecology expects the use of best available science in setting land cover, water quality, and hydrologic goals; and quantitative analyses to predict stream flows and water quality.
+Ecology expects use of best available science in setting land cover, water quality, and hydrologic goals; and quantitative analyses to predict stream flows and water quality.
 Modeling tools such as HSPF and HEC-RAS are available to help with basin hydrologic and stream flow modeling.
 USEPA, Ecology, and others are working to make the SUSTAIN modeling approach a viable option for predicting water quality and the effectiveness of management measures.
 While the State has adopted chemical water quality standards that should be used for planning targets, it does not have multiple hydrologic standards associated with preserving beneficial uses that can be used as targets.
 However, there are planning efforts underway that suggest hydrologic metrics and targets for this planning effort.